-First Source Worldwide- A high-value model for manufacturing/distribution & technical support
+First Source Worldwide- A high-value model for manufacturing & distribution

 Throughout the decades, the chemical and colorant industries have swayed the ebb and flow with the demands of its consumers.
 Before, chemical or colorant manufacturers could produce their products and provide adequate supply chains to regional and national users.
 As costs increased and environmental regulations expanded, the chemical and colorant manufacturing base in the America’s began to change.
 Many multi-national corporations had to seek locations where they could manufacture unimpeded by rising costs and regulations.